floweredscarf/su25/labs/lab07/index.md

 }
 ```

 And that is all we need to do!

+{: .info}
-Note that there is an `@Override` tag above the method.
+>Note that there is an `@Override` tag above the method.
 This tells the compiler to make sure that this method actually overrides a method in the superclass.
 Otherwise, it will not compile.
 Note that you do not need to have the `@Override` tag to override a method - it simply serves as a guard against human error (more details on this later).

 ## The `super` keyword